 Now grab your cooked salmon and place it into a bowl large enough to hold the salmon and start to shred it into bite-sized pieces.

 I then (and you don’t have to) added some fresh dill.
 Stir.

 Leave to cool as you prep your lettuce.
 I believe lettuce should always be rinsed – especially if you get it from a farmer’s market like we do.
 So take two leaves per taco, and place on a plate to be rinsed and dried.
 I allotted three tacos per person so I needed to rinse twelve leaves.

 The salmon should be cooled enough by now.
 Start to layer your tacos any way you’d like after remembering to use two leaves per taco.
 I placed the guacamole down first, then the half a slice of tomato, some salmon, eggplant and finished with a piece of peach.

 Continue to fill each taco and rest them against each other as you work your way down a long platter or, plate directly to eat.

-After finishing, I cut up the rest of the veggies into bite-sized pieces and placed them with the rest of the unused salmon and some Coconut Aminos.
+After finishing, I cut up the rest of the veggies into bite-sized pieces and placed them with the rest of the salmon and some Coconut Aminos.
 Covered in plastic wrap and placed in the fridge.
-This would be amazing tomorrow with some wild rice or more tacos – but in this case, I have them reserved to stuff miniature butternut squash or bell peppers.
+This would be amazing tomorrow with some wild rice or more tacos – but in this case, I have them reserved to stuff miniature butternut squash.